wein.plus

 Log in Become a Member

 DOCG area for red wine in the Italian region of Piedmont, which was highly classified in 2010.
-The former DOC area was created in 1987 in order to support the reactivation of the autochthonous grape variety, which was then threatened with extinction, and this was successful.
-The vineyards cover about 100 hectares of vineyards in the municipalities of Castagnole Monferrato, Grana, Montemagno, Portacomaro, Refrancore, Scurzolengo and Viarigi in the province of Asti.
-If the grapes come from classified vineyards, Vigna followed by the name of the vineyard can be indicated on the bottle label.
+The former DOC area was created in 1987 to support the reactivation of the autochthonous grape variety, which was threatened with extinction at the time.
+The vineyards cover around 100 hectares of vines in the municipalities of Castagnole Monferrato, Grana, Montemagno, Portacomaro, Refrancore, Scurzolengo and Viarigi in the province of Asti.
+If the grapes come from classified vineyards, Vigna followed by the vineyard name can be indicated on the bottle label.
 The wine is made from the varieties Ruchè (zum.
-90%), and Barbera and/or Brachetto = Brachetto del Piemonte (max.
+90%), as well as Barbera and/or Brachetto = Brachetto del Piemonte (max.
 10%).

 Voices of our members